our digital manufacturing ecosystem

 Rhino creates a NURBS solid model.
 However for 3D printing, the model must be exported as a mesh model.
 To achieve this, follow these steps:

-Even with the recommended settings, your STL mesh may have errors which makes it unsuitable for 3D printing.
+Even with the recommended settings, your STL mesh may have errors that make it unsuitable for 3D printing.
 Here are the most common problems and solutions:

 If your mesh polygon number is higher than 1,000,000, the file will be unwieldy and difficult to print.
 Small items like jewelry should have around 150,000 polygons, while a 30 x 30 x 70mm object will have more like 600,000.
 Use the Reduce Mesh command to make your file more manageable.